 To this end, the Department offers a broad range of courses that focus on how individuals and groups interact with governmental and global systems while preparing students to exercise leadership in our changing domestic and global worlds.
 Each student begins by orienting themselves to the discipline by taking classes in each of the subfi elds of political science (American Politics, Comparative Politics, International Relations, Political Theory, and Research Methods).
-Then students take six hours of both American and Global politics courses to ensure a balance in their studies while having nine additional hours to pursue their specific interests.
+Then students have the opportunity to choose a concentration to pursue their specific interests.
 Moreover, the Department encourages both practical and theoretical learning through internships and study abroad experiences which provide a broader understanding of other cultures and worldviews.
 Finally, the capstone experience provides students the opportunity to synthesize their knowledge in writing their senior thesis.

 - Political Science Major Requirements—42 hours